cast iron skillet lemon bar cake recipes

 Lemon Almond Ricotta Cake: Creamy and Tangy

 This is a different beast — more cake than lemon bar, but it belongs on the list because the ricotta gives the filling a creamy, almost cheesecake-like texture that’s completely different from the other versions here.
-It’s rich.
-Dense in a good way.
-The almond crust adds a slightly nutty foundation that works perfectly with the tangy ricotta-lemon filling.
-I make this one when I want something that feels substantial.
+It’s rich, in the way a good dessert should be — heavy without feeling like too much.
+What pulls it together is the almond crust underneath, nutty enough to stand up against that tangy ricotta-lemon filling instead of disappearing under it.
+I go for this one when I want a dessert that actually feels like the end of a meal, not just a quick square of something sweet.

 Ingredients